 The primary responsibility of a budget manager is the same: Maximize profit and minimize expenses without damaging the quality or reputation of the business.

 5. Think Like a Boss

 Understand the big picture from the business owner at the top of the pyramid.
-How does your department budget fit into the overall picture with regard to sales, costs, productivity, and administrative goals?
+How does your departmental budget fit into the overall picture with regard to sales, costs, productivity, and administrative goals?